Defensive Pistol Skills 1

 Facility: A-Zone Range

-Additional information: This course is intended to be "Advanced Training 1 Lite" for students interested in AT-level training but looking for a shorter, lower cost class.
-This course can be used as a pre-requisite for the higher-numbered Advanced Training courses equivalent to AT-1.
+Additional information: This course can be used as a pre-requisite for the higher-numbered Advanced Training courses and is considered equivalent to the older AT-1 course.